 To answer the above, let’s break down the possible attribution fraud scenarios in SKAdNetwork:

-- Manipulating Apple with a wrong attribution decision at the device level.
+- Manipulating Apple with a wrong attribution decision at the device level: The examples discussed throughout will illustrate such cases.

 But, as we try to identify potential loopholes that might be exploited for fraud, we approached the issue from another direction.

-Imitating potential fraudulent behavior can help us construct the fraudster’s manipulation path, and in-turn allows us to analyze and identify potential weaknesses as we try to protect our advertisers from such fraud.
+Imitating potential fraudulent behavior can help us construct the fraudster’s manipulation path, and in-turn allow us to analyze and identify potential weaknesses as we try to protect our advertisers from such fraud.

 Fake install farming